theguythatmakesstuff/ScratchEverywhere-ps3-port/PORTING.md

 ## Docker

 We do require a `Dockerfile` be present for all ports to make building easier.
-If you don't know how to make one, we can make one for, you just ask.
+If you don't know how to make one, we can make one for you, just ask.

 ## Creating a PR